 Whereas countywide equestrian facilities may have been/are in decline, the Livermore Valley appears to have a robust equestrian presence.
-Based on a current internet search, there are eight separate equestrian-based operations within the Livermore Valley providing horse boarding/stables, riding lesson and advanced equestrian training, and horse rescue operations.
-These existing equestrian facilities are also shown on Figure 6.
+Based on a current internet search, there are eight separate equestrian-based operations within the Livermore Valley providing horse boarding/stables, riding lessons and advanced equestrian training, and horse rescue operations.
+These existing equestrian facilities are also shown in Figure 7.